AbbasKaif/Power-BI-Hospitality-Revenue/README.md

 ## Insights :

 -  Mumbai generates the highest revenue (661 M) followed by Bangalore, Hyderabad and Delhi
--  AtliQ Exotica performs better compared to all 7 type of properties with 316 Million revenue, rating 3.6, occupancy percentage 57.2 % and cancellation rate as 24.4%
+-  AmberQ Exotica performs better compared to all 7 type of properties with 316 Million revenue, rating 3.6, occupancy percentage 57.2 % and cancellation rate as 24.4%
--  AtliQ Blu has the highest occupancy of 61.9 %
+-  AmberQ Blu has the highest occupancy of 61.9 %
 -  Week 29 recorded the highest revenue among all, which is 139.7 Million
 -  Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
--  AtliQ lost around 300 Million in cancellation
+-  AmberQ lost around 300 Million in cancellation
 -  Elite type rooms has the most booking and as well higher cancellation rate